hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 > **Note**: You must have an internet connection to install the module from the PowerShell Gallery.

+> **Note**: At the time of writing this blog, the HPE GreenLake PowerShell library has no dependencies.

 There could be several issues you may encounter while using the **Install-Module** cmdlet in PowerShell, some of which are:

 * **Insufficient permissions**: You may need administrative privileges to install modules.
 If you do not have sufficient privileges, you can run your PowerShell client as an administrator or use: **Install-Module HPEGreenLake -Scope CurrentUser**